 Friendship story of Aaghaz-e-Dosti Conveners – Aliya Harir (Pakistan) & Devika Mittal (India)

-Here we publish the friendship story of our conveners Devika Mittal (Delhi, India) and Aliya Harir (Islamabad, Pakistan).
+Here we publish the friendship story of Devika Mittal (Delhi, India) and Aliya Harir (Islamabad, Pakistan).
 Devika Mittal is convener – India of Aaghaz-e-Dosti (May 2012 – Present).
 Aliya Harir served as convener – Pakistan (October 2013-May 2017).

 We are way too similar, and always have just so much to talk about.
 It has been more than three years of friendship.
 Now when we come across cultural similarities, we are hardly surprised.
 My friendship with Aliya is no different than the bond I share with my friends here in India.
 In fact, with some of my friends in India, I am still very formal in the way I speak.
 Exchanging friendly abuses is something that I don’t indulge in with them.
 But with Aliya, there are no such boundaries.
 We exchange friendly abuses quite freely, and also learn new ones from each other.
 It is all in the spirit of fun.